nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	5. Starting from add-on 18.08,. if NVDA supports it, SPLConfig will listen to config save action so add-on settings can be saved when config save command (Control+NvDA+C) is invoked.
 	6. If an instant profile is defined (a cached instant profile name is present), the instant profile variable is set accordingly.
 	7. If errors were found, NVDA either displays an error dialog (5.x and earlier) or a status dialog (6.0 and later) detailing the error in question and what NVDA has done to faulty profiles.
 This can range from applying default values to some settings to resetting everything to defaults (the latter will occur if validator reports that all settings in the normal profile are invalid or ConfigObj threw parse errors, commonly seen when file content doesn't make sense).
 	8. In add-on 7.0, add-on update facility is initialized (splupdate.initialize). among other things, the initialization routine loads update check metadata.
+In 2018, update initialization is done as part of app module constructor.
 We'll meet add-on update routines (housed in splstudio/splupdate.py) later in this article.
 	9. Prepares routines used by time-based profile switching facility by loading triggers map and checking if NVDA should switch to the next profile (this is done if the show associated with the given profile hasn't ended yet).
 See time-based profile section for details.
 	10. Encoder settings file is loaded, and if ConfigObj throws errors, encoder settings will be reset to defaults.
 	11. In add-on 8.0, track comments are loaded (if any).
 See track items section for details.
 	12. Although not part of the init routine, starting from 17.12, various modules register one or more functions for action notifications.
 See extension points section for details.
 4. Starting with NVDA 2015.3, it became possible for an app module to request NVDA to monitor certain events for certain controls even if the app is not being used.
 This is done by calling eventHandler.requestEvents function with three arguments: process ID, window class for the control in question and the event to be monitored.
 For earlier versions of NVDA (checked via built-in hasattr function), this step is skipped, and background status monitor flag is then set accordingly.
 We'll discuss event handling throughout this article.
 5. Next, GUI subsystem is initialized (NVDA uses wxPython).
 This routine adds an entry in NVDA's preferences menu entitled "SPL Studio Settings", the add-on configuration dialog.
 6. As described above, the app module will look for the window handle for the Studio app.
+In order to avoid this routine consuming resources and making NVDA not responsive, this is done in a separate thread.
+The thread performs the following:
+	1. Studio window handle is searched via a loop.
+If Studio exits for whatever reason, an event flag is raised by the app module, causing this thread to exit.
+	2. If the handle is found, its value is recorded in a flag found in base services module (splbase).
-7. If the app module is told to announce status of metadata streaming and connect to predefined URL's, NVDA will do it at this point.
-This is done in the same function that looks for the Studio handle.
+	3. If the app module is told to announce status of metadata streaming and connect to predefined URL's, NVDA will do it at this point provided that Studio's playlist viewer (discussed later) is loaded.
 In order to announce status messages as the last announcement after connecting to metadata servers, Studio app module places ui.message in the event queue to be handled by NVDA (queueHandler.queueFunction).
 More on internals of metadata announcement and related components in the SPL Assistant chapter.
-8. In add-on 7.0, if automatic update check is enabled, update check timer is started.
+7. In add-on 7.0, if automatic update check is enabled, update check timer is started.

 #### Changes introduced in 17.10 due to volatile configuration flags